 There are three main components to this ice cream; a vanilla ice cream base, a oatmeal crisp, and brambleberries simmered with sugar to prevent freezing.

 First thing first is to make the oatmeal crisp.
 It starts off similar to my blackberry crumble pie topping, using brown sugar, flour, butter, and some cinnamon.
+I always use my favorite pastry cutter to make this process easier.

 Once you cut the butter into the dry ingredients enough to form moist clumps, add rolled oats, mix, and spread out on a baking sheet.